 School has started.
-We decided to homeschool one more year our two oldest kids for right now so we took two extra weeks before starting academics, but even then we couldn’t dodge for long all the activities and responsibilities that had all started back up again.
+We decided to homeschool one more year.
+Our two oldest kids are the only ones doing it for right now so we took two extra weeks before starting our school year.
+Even then we couldn’t dodge for long all the activities and responsibilities that had all started back up again.

-We got soccer, gymnastics, and dance going on this year after school.
+We got soccer, gymnastics, and dance going on.

 Zara has officially started sports as well, and I will give her the cutest little toddler award for that.